isomerpages/mccy-harmonycircle/pages/Harmony in Action Fundraising Campaign.md

 <summary><strong>5.
 When is the period of donation?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>The donation period for the Harmony Circle-led “Harmony in Action” fundraising
+<p>The donation period for the Harmony Circle-led “Harmony-in-Action” fundraising
 campaign will be from 1 October to 30 November 2024</p>
 </div>
 </details>